Skip to main content

 Safety When Meeting Potential Roommates

 When meeting potential roommates for the first time, arrange to meet in a public place.
 Bring a friend or let someone know your whereabouts.
 Trust your instincts if something feels off.
-Prioritize platforms that verify users - Domu Match verifies every student on the platform, so you can focus on compatibility rather than worrying about authenticity.
+Keep the first interactions low-risk until you have verified identities and basic details.

 Municipal Registration and Insurance